-As our society is beginning to follow fewer social accounts, create (and not check) email addresses specifically for marketing messages, and minimize the overall amount of content we are consuming.
+Furthermore, we’re beginning to follow fewer social accounts; create (and not check) email addresses specifically for marketing messages; and minimize the overall amount of content we are consuming.

-If your monthly email newsletter has a minuscule open rate, or your daily social post has an underwhelming amount of engagement – it’s time to take a step back and evaluate the quality of your content and the frequency of your distribution.
+If your monthly email newsletter has a minuscule open rate, or your daily social post has an underwhelming amount of engagement, then guess what?
+It’s time to take a step back and evaluate the quality of your content and the frequency of your distribution.

 The Bottom Line

 Hint: The brands that come out on top have clear, concise messaging.
 Their websites are easy to navigate and provide valuable information.
 Their marketing is entertaining and educational.
 A winning brand’s efforts are built around helping their customers.

 Take a moment to look for inspiration from the companies you already know and love.
 What’s one idea you can use to inspire YOUR marketing?
 If there’s a business you look to for inspiration, let us know.
 We all have our favorites brands, and we’d love to hear about yours.

 Still don’t know where to start with your marketing?
 We’re here to help!
 Our team believes in quality over quantity.
 At Design Extensions, we have the tools and expertise to reach your ideal customer with the “less is more” approach.